[Updated September 2020]

 You need to consider four main factors in choosing the router to replace your AirPort: your internet package speed, the size of your home, the expected number of connected devices, and the desired router features.
 Here are some of the best options you have that are currently available in the market.

-Linksys Max-Stream EA7500 Wireless Router (now $89 from $144)
+Linksys Max-Stream EA7500 Wireless Router (now $149.99 from $219.99)

 If you’re looking for the best of the best without having to consider the budget, you should check out the Linksys Max-Stream EA7500 Wireless Router.
 Not only is this router reliable, but it also provides great performance and amazing coverage.
 This router is capable of supporting over 25 devices all connected simultaneously.
 Isn’t that just incredible?

 In addition, the EA7500 also features the famous MU-MIMO technology.
 This means that it allows more than one user to stream on several devices at the same time.
 It can also cover up to 1,500 square feet, so it’s great for those with bigger spaces.
 Serving as a dual-band router, the EA7500 offers a 2.4GHz as well as a 5GHz.
-The 2.4GHz band can run a speed of up to 600Mbps while the 5GHz band can run up to 1300Mbps.
+The 2.4GHz band can run at a speed of up to 600Mbps while the 5GHz band can run up to 1300Mbps.

-Gryphon Smart Mesh Wireless Router ($209)
+Gryphon Smart Mesh Wireless Router (now $199 from 219)

-If high performance is what you’re after, then there’s probably a no better option than the Gryphon Smart Mesh Wireless Router.
+If high performance is what you’re after, then there’s probably no better option than the Gryphon Smart Mesh Wireless Router.
 For one, it features simultaneous tri-band radios.
 Yes, you read that right.
-This router comes with a 2.4GHz and two 5GHz bands.
+This router comes with 2.4GHz and two 5GHz bands.
 Overall, this router can provide 3Gbps.

 Plus, it also comes with antenna Beamforming as well as 4×4 MU-MIMO technology.
 Thanks to this, the Gryphon Smart Mesh Wireless Router can accommodate streaming on more than a single device at the same time.
 Its features stop the streaming from lagging or slowing down.
 This router can also cover up to 3,000 square feet, which you can also increase by adding extra points since it functions similar to a mesh system.
 And we have to say, we love how it looks.

-Netgear Nighthawk XR500 Router (now $249.99 from $299.99)
+NETGEAR Nighthawk XR500 Router (now $198.99 from $249.99)

 Now, if you’re a gamer and you’re using an Apple device, possibly the best router for you is the Netgear Nighthawk XR500 Router.
 Who else knows gaming requirements but gamers themselves?
 Hence, you’d be glad to know that this router was actually designed by gamers for gamers.
 With this in mind, the XR500 probably has all the features you’d need or want in a router for gaming purposes.